 Display and select only the cloud, then launch the command Walls and Floors.
-The angular tolerance can be adjusted to eliminate more or less points.
-Let both tolerance on 5°.
+The angular tolerances can be adjusted to eliminate more or less points.
+Let both tolerances on 5°.
+You may also set a higher local normal smoothing to get a smoother result.